SSyncropel Docs

 Overview

-If you already know a peer's URL and want to emit records + sync records with them, see the federation pairing guide instead.
-This guide is for finding peers you don't yet have URLs for, and for verifying what a peer advertises before you pair with it.
+If you already have a peer's URL and want to sync records with them, see the federation pairing guide.
+This guide is for finding instances and for sharing or reading public work.

 Prerequisites

-A daemon only publishes the federation manifest if it has a cryptographic identity configured:
+An instance only publishes a federation manifest if it has a cryptographic identity configured:

-# On the publishing daemon (first time only).
+# On the publishing instance (first time only).

 spl init